A New Rule

 drunken that he was not aware that his girdle had fallen.

-The phrase “the moon’s disarray” represents the idea of shedding ego and pretence.
 In Sufi mysticism, the ego is considered an obstacle to achieving spiritual union with the divine.
 When the moon loses its girdle, it symbolizes the act of letting go of worldly attachments.

 The image of the moon losing its girdle is a powerful metaphor in this stanza.
 In Sufi teachings, the moon often symbolizes the self or the soul, which shines its light and reflects the divine truth.

 When the moon loses its girdle, it’s like shedding unnecessary burdens or pretensions in life.
 This act represents the soul’s release from the attachments and vanities that cloud its true purpose and connection with the divine.
 This process leads to a state of pure and simple existence, free from the complications and illusions of ego and material concerns.
-The act of the moon losing its girdle, a belt that typically holds things together, suggests a deliberate shedding of constraints and pretences.
+The act of the moon losing its girdle, a belt that typically holds things together, suggests a deliberate shedding of constraints and pretenses.

 In Sufi philosophy, these constraints are often our egos and worldly concerns that prevent us from truly connecting with the divine.
 Rumi highlights the beauty of letting go, showing that true spiritual freedom comes from this release.